reach/router/website/src/markdown/pages/nesting.md

 ## Embedded Routers

-Embedded Routers are any Routers you render deeper inside your app beneath another outer.
+Embedded Routers are any Routers you render deeper inside your app beneath another Router.
 For example, suppose this is at the top of your app:

 ```jsx
 <Router>